wurli/ark.nvim/README.md

 2. Make sure your Python environment is set up.
 My (working) environment is defined by [helpers/requirements.txt](/helpers/requirements.txt), and I'm using Python 3.12.7.

+3. For some reason I found that nvim-cmp gives **much** faster completion results than blink.cmp.
+I'm still looking into why this is.

 3. After this I'm afraid you're probably pretty much on your own.
 Good luck!